empower science for patient care

 Publications as part of the project

-Poster presentation at the 48th Scientific Congress of the Federal Association of German Hospital Pharmacists in Nuremberg 2023 in the category Practice:
+Intensive Care Pharmacists team at the award ceremony for the 3rd Poster Prize at the 49th Scientific Congress of the Federal Association of German Hospital Pharmacists (ADKA) in Nuremberg 2024

 Intensive Care Pharmacists team at the 10th anniversary celebration